The acyclicity of the complex of homologous curves: Covers indexed by simplicial complexes

+\bn This is a standard technique, used for example to show that the $G$--equivariant homology of a contractible CW--complex $X$ converges to the group homology of $G$ when $G$ acts on $X$ without rotations~\cite[Section VII]{Brownbook}.

-\begin{proof}[Proof of Proposition~\ref{mvdkprop}] We will apply the leftward versus downward strategy.
-In particular, we will show that the downward bi-cellular spectral sequence converges to $\Z$ for $p +q = 0$ and converges to 0 for $0 < p + q \leq n$, and that the leftward bi-cellular spectral sequence converges to $H_{p+q}(X;\Z)$ for $0 \leq p + q \leq n$.
+\begin{proof}[Proof of Lemma~\ref{bicellularlemma}] We will apply the leftward versus downward strategy discussed above.
+In particular, we will show that the downward bi-cellular spectral sequence converges to $\Z$ for $p +q = 0$ and converges to 0 for $0 < p + q \leq n$, and that the leftward bi-cellular spectral sequence converges to $\HH_{p+q}(X;\Z)$ for $0 \leq p + q \leq n$.
 This completes the proof since the leftward and downward sequence both converge to the total homology of $C_{*,*}$.

 \p{The downward sequence} On page 1 of $\bE_{*,*}^{*, \downarrow}$, we have